Array Networks: Array ASI Series SSL Interceptor

 Array SSL intercept provides enterprises with visibility into encrypted traffic entering, leaving, and traversing their network.
 Deployed in conjunction with solutions such as next-generation firewalls, network monitoring, and intrusion detection and prevention, SSL intercept offloads compute-intensive decryption and re-encryption tasks to allow essential security functions to operate at scale.
 SSLi is an ideal solution for optimizing both security and infrastructure efficiency.

 Array AVX Networks Functions Virtualization Platform

 Array sells AVX Series network functions platform provides guaranteed resources – including SSL processing resources – to help ensure the performance of these critical security functions.
-Array network hyperconverged infrastructure platforms provide the best of both worlds – the agility of virtualization combined with the performance of purpose-built networking and security hardware.
+Array network hyperconverged infrastructure platforms provide the agility of virtualization combined with the performance of purpose-built networking and security hardware.
 Deployed in the enterprise or service provider data center, the AVX enables consolidation of services such as next-generation firewalls, SSL VPNs, load balancing, web application firewalls, IPS/IDS and other network services either from Array or other 3rd-party vendors.

 Array Network Traffic Broker

 Array sels NTB solutions which provide Intelligent Network Visibility & Monitoring Massive Traffic.
-Array NTB, the intelligent network visibility platform powered by xUDN embedded network OS is tailored to meet the unique needs of your organization.
-Array NTB is specialized to identify and resolve network performance issues by providing insights into application behaviour, traffic patterns, and network bottlenecks.
-By analyzing packet-level data, organizations can identify and rectify performance bottlenecks, optimize network configurations, and improve user experience and productivity.
+Array NTB, the network visibility platform powered by xUDN embedded network OS, Array NTB is specialized to identify and resolve network performance issues by providing insights into application behaviour, traffic patterns, and network bottlenecks.